Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

     _New in v1.1.1_

 `netcdf` (Default = 0)
-:   Specifies whether or not to use NetCDF trajectories internally rather than writing temporary ASCII trajectory files.
+:   Specifies whether to use NetCDF trajectories internally rather than writing temporary ASCII trajectory files.
 For very large trajectories, this could offer significant speedups, and requires less temporary space.
 However, this option is incompatible with alanine scanning.